What Is Accenture? Consulting, Technology, and AI Services

 The closer peer set is Deloitte, PwC, EY, and KPMG, which also bundle strategy, tech, and operations.
 Three real differences:

 1. No audit business.
-The Big 4 grew out of audit, which limits which clients they can serve on consulting.
-Accenture has no audit arm and no audit conflicts.
+The Big 4 grew out of audit, which limits which clients they can serve on consulting because of independence rules.
+Accenture has no audit arm and no audit conflicts, so it can sell consulting to any client.

 2. Public, not partnership.
 Accenture is a public company; the Big 4 are private partnerships.
-Compensation and governance cycle differently.
+Compensation, governance, and promotion cycles run differently.

 3. Tech and AI weight.
 Accenture is more enterprise-tech-implementation heavy than most Big 4 consulting arms, with deep partnerships across SAP, Salesforce, AWS, Microsoft, Google Cloud, ServiceNow, and Workday.